-All Oregonians age 16 and older eligible to receive COVID-19 vaccine starting April 19.
+All people in Oregon age 6 months and older are eligible to receive the COVID-19 vaccine.

 The CDC is leading a national program that is serving roughly 1,300 long-term care facilities across Oregon.
 These facilities include: